What Is Periodontal Treatment?

 Treating gum disease as soon as possible offers the best opportunity to minimize the damage to the gums and bone supporting your teeth.
 But it also can help preserve your general health.
 Gum disease has been linked to a range of systemic health concerns, including heart disease, diabetes, stroke, and certain cancers, along with other concerning conditions.
 Getting the care you need for a healthy smile can have a positive impact on your overall health and wellness.

-To learn about your periodontal condition, Dr. Jamali and our team will take high-quality digital x-rays to view the bone level surrounding and supporting your teeth.
+To learn about your periodontal condition, our team will take high-quality digital x-rays to view the bone level surrounding and supporting your teeth.
 Bone loss is a key indicator of gum disease.
 We will also measure the spaces separating your teeth and gums (periodontal pockets) where destructive bacteria hide and cause the gums to pull away from the tooth structure.
 Bone loss that is evident in your x-rays along with pocket depths greater than 3mm often indicates the presence of gum disease.
-If we find that this condition is affecting your dental health, Dr. Jamali will recommend a periodontal treatment based upon the extent of the oral disease and help stop the progression of damage in your mouth.
+If we find that this condition is affecting your dental health, we will recommend a periodontal treatment based upon the extent of the oral disease and help stop the progression of damage in your mouth.

 In cases of gingivitis, or the earliest stage of gum disease, a thorough professional cleaning and improved home care efforts are often recommended.
 When the disease is diagnosed in the periodontitis stage, nonsurgical scaling and root planing therapy along with locally delivered antibiotics may be the recommended treatment.
 For advanced cases of periodontitis, or when the disease has affected the deeper layers of gum and bone, a surgical approach to care may be needed.
-Dr. Jamali and our experienced team are here to help you improve your oral health and strive to make your care personalized, comfortable, and most effective.
+Our experienced team are here to help you improve your oral health and strive to make your care personalized, comfortable, and most effective.

 Each periodontal treatment carries its own set of follow-up and recovery instructions.
 At the end of your gum disease treatment visit, we will be sure to review the best ways to care for your teeth and gums as you heal.
 Brushing and flossing, along with any additional recommended home care therapies, are essential to maintaining a healthier smile after you have been treated for gum disease.
 We also urge you to avoid using tobacco products.
 They can prolong the healing process and can worsen your periodontal condition, along with increasing the risk of oral cancer in your mouth.

-After your gum disease treatment is complete, Dr. Jamali may recommend that a periodontal maintenance program to help keep gum disease from recurring and further impacting your health.
+After your gum disease treatment is complete, we may recommend that a periodontal maintenance program to help keep gum disease from recurring and further impacting your health.
 The oral bacteria that lead to periodontal infections are known to reproduce rapidly beyond 90 days.
 Periodontal maintenance cleanings every 3 – 4 months can help you manage bacteria in the mouth and keep your gums and bone in good health.
 These visits include a very thorough cleaning to remove plaque and tartar above and below the gums and keep the accumulation of the irritants at a low level.
 Periodontal maintenance visits replace biannual dental prophylaxis visits and are customized to help you manage your oral health in a way that is most beneficial to your smile.

 Made Ya Smile Dental West 8 is a provider for most major PPO dental plans.
 While treatment for periodontal disease is often covered in part by a number of dental insurances, our team will review your plan details and let you know of any personal costs.
 Addressing a periodontal condition as early as possible is very important to the long-term health of your smile.
 If you do not have insurance or have unexpected treatment costs, talk to our team about our in-house dental savings plan and flexible payment methods.
 We can review your options and help you find a solution that works for you.